arter97/immich-native/README.md

 Anytime Immich is updated, all you have to do is run it again.

+In summary, the `install.sh` script does the following:

+#### 1. Clones and builds Immich.

+#### 2. Installs Immich to `/var/lib/immich` with minor patches.

+  * Sets up a dedicated Python venv to `/var/lib/immich/app/machine-learning/venv`.

+  * Replaces `/usr/src` to `/var/lib/immich`.

+  * Limits listening host from 0.0.0.0 to 127.0.0.1 for microservices and machine-learning.

+  * Installs systemd services.

 ## Done!

 Your Immich installation should be running at :3001 port.